Stop Caring About What Others Think! Live The Life YOU Want

 Practicing affirmations is an effective, daily way to progressively stop caring about the opinions of others.
 Looking into your eyes in the mirror, say something like “I will live my dream life, and the only opinion that matters is my own” or “I trust myself to know what’s best for me and don’t need to listen to negative voices.”

 Alternatively, design your own affirmation!
 You’ll know what best captures your sentiment and reinforces the message you want to accept.
 Make sure you say your affirmation at the best time of day.
 For example, if it’s judgment at work that you fear, then say your affirmation just before you leave for the office.

 Alternatively, if family dynamics are getting you down, you can say your affirmation before a big dinner (or even in the bathroom at an event that gets overwhelming!).
 You’ll be instantly reconnected with your determination to trust yourself and live the life you know you really want.

 The truth is that in a lot of the situations when you think you are being judged, you aren't.
 There are very few people in your life who really care enough to judge, most people just don't even notice your flaws and imperfections, and they definitely do not have the time to think about the decisions you make in your life.

 Remember that you can't read people's minds.
 You make think you sense disapproval from them, but you may be wrong.

-If you really want to know their honest opinion (and make sure it is an opinion of someone you care about and respect) than the best thing to do is to just ask for it.
-It is far easier that second-guessing.
+If you really want to know their honest opinion (and make sure it is an opinion of someone you care about and respect) then the best thing to do is to just ask for it.
+It is far easier than second-guessing.